NightfireResearch/nightfire-re/PS2.md

 AnimObjectNew allocates with 0x2404, 0x3b04, and 0x2604
 psiCreateMapTextures uses 0x2c10, 2b10, 904
 createLoadingBlob uses 0x2810
+Menu_Malloc uses 0x3104

+We can note that the HIGH half of the second parameter gives us the allocation type.

+Eg Menu_Malloc function uses 0x3104 -> 0x31 -> malloc_Menu

 Malloc looks at the low byte, subtracts 1, then looks at the resulting low half-byte.